 RSVP Signature Programs

-Disaster Preparedness Program: Volunteers will be trained by the Weld County Office of Emergency Management to give information to older adults about the advance preparations needed for natural and manmade disasters.
+Disaster Preparedness Program: Volunteers are trained by the Weld County Office of Emergency Management to give information to older adults about the advance personal preparations needed for natural and manmade disasters.
 They attend educational days hosted by RSVP where knowledgeable guest speakers provide valuable information related to preparedness or new volunteer opportunities.
 When funds are available, volunteers will distribute 3-day emergency kits to older adult Weld County residents.

 Grocery Shopping Service

 Receive grocery orders: Receive incoming calls for grocery orders at the RSVP office on Wednesdays 3-5pm; fill out grocery order form.

 Grocery Shopper: Shop for grocery orders at local supermarket.

 Driver: Operate motor vehicles to assist with grocery delivery along with a supermarket employee.

 Mentoring for Educational Success Program: One-on-one reading program for children reading below grade level.
 Volunteer attends one training session then meets twice weekly with child at his/her school to assist child with reading skills.